On the $L^2$ stability of shock waves for finite-entropy solutions of Burgers: Introduction

 \begin{remark} The necessity of introducing a drift $h(t)$, and the near-optimality of estimate \eqref{eq:estimdrift} when $\mu_+=0$ and $u_\ell=-u_r=1$, are proved in \cite[Proposition~1.2]{vasseur16}. \end{remark}

 To prove Theorem~\ref{t:stabestim} we adapt the relative entropy arguments used in \cite{leger,leger-vasseur,krupa-vasseur20} (see also \cite{serre-vasseur,krupa-vasseur,serre-vasseur--review,vasseur16}).
-The relative entropy method was introduced in \cite{dafermos79,diperna79} to study the $L^2$ stability of smooth solutions among entropy solutions, and later refined in \cite{leger,leger-vasseur} to obtain the $L^2$ stability (up to a drift) of shock waves.
+The relative entropy method was introduced in \cite{dafermos79,diperna79} to study the $L^2$ stability of smooth solutions among entropy solutions, and later refined in \cite{leger,leger-vasseur} to obtain the $L^2$ stability (up to a drift) of shock waves (see \cite{adimurthi14} for $L^p$ stability estimates up to a drift).
 This method is also relevant in the study of hydrodynamic limits for fluid equations \cite{vasseur08}.
 The basic idea is that for any constant $v_0$, one has an identity of the form

 Stability of the constant state $v_0$ when $\mu\leq 0$ then follows by integrating over $x\in\R$, provided $q(u;v_0)$ is nice enough (e.g. has compact support).
 In the case of finite-entropy solutions, one also has to take into account the contribution of $\mu_+$.
 But when studying the stability of a shock, one integrates $\partial_t (u-u_\ell)^2$ and $\partial_t (u-u_r)^2$ on two complementary half-lines, and boundary terms appear at the junction.